phetsims/phet-info/doc/phet-software-design-patterns.md

 }
 ```

+(2) In some cases, options should be specified within the constructor or method itself, and not overrideable by the
-(2) Before setting a value in an options object (with either assignment or `merge`), verify that the client did not provide a value.
-Use an assertion to verify.
-Don't silently override what the client provided.
+client.
+In those cases, use an assertion to verify that the client did not specify a value for that option.
+Don't
+silently override what the client provided.

 ```js
 // Create two containers